rtgibbons/grunt-swig/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-05-26 - Added init key to grunt config to allow passing over of swig options.
 * 2013-05-24 - Added options to enable/disable sitemap.xml and robots.txt generation, added travis ci config.
 * 2013-05-14 - Basic test suite added by Thomas Lebeau
 * 2013-05-14 - respect the full source path